 Here Are The 11 Most Dangerous Places In Hawaii After Dark

-According to the Crime Prevention and Justice Assistance Division, crime rates in Hawaii have decreased dramatically in the last decade – the state as a whole experienced record low rates of robbery, burglary, arson and violent crime.
-While Hawaii as a whole is extremely safe in terms of violent crime, quite a bit of property crime occurs here, and no time is that more true than after the sun has slipped below the horizon.
+According to the Crime Prevention and Justice Assistance Division, crime rates in Hawaii have decreased dramatically in the last decade – the state as a whole experienced record low rates of robbery, burglary, arson, and violent crime.
+While the state as a whole is extremely safe in terms of violent crime, quite a bit of property crime occurs here.
+Here are the most dangerous places in Hawaii that you may want to avoid once the sun goes down.

 With more than 10 years of experience as a professional writer, Megan holds a degree in Mass Media from her home state of Minnesota.
 After college, she chose to trade in her winter boots for slippahs and moved to the beautiful island of Oahu, where she has been living for more than five years.
 She lives on the west side but is constantly taking mini-road trips across the island and visits the neighboring islands whenever she can getaway.
 She loves hiking, snorkeling, locally-grown coffee, and finding the best acai bowl on Oahu.